slipke/csm_ss15_sem_team_vagrant/README.md

 ###which provision project should be used?
 describe here our conclusion about the usage factors of puppet and chef.
 Which provision technology should be used for which use case / knowledge base?

+@@Notes@@
+Korbi's opinion: student projects: the effort which has to be invested to setup a chain with puppet / chef + vagrant can be very time consuming.
+If the configuration is not extraordinary, there are many setups already in the repositorys of chef and puppet.
+If the student does not start from sratch and instead use these projects, they can profit from a tool chain. training curve: For me, it was easier to use puppet that chef.
+Maybe i start with chef and then switched to puppet.
+conclusion: Dev Ops are very important in bigger companys.
+I think that chef is suitable for a small company which want to start with DevOps.
+For a big or developed company, puppet can be more profitable because of the enterprise solution and support.

 ##Install vagrant (Link to vagrant.md)
 * [Project specific installation documentation](./vagrant.md)